GoogleCloudPlatform/bigquery-slot-analysis/queries/QUERIES.md

 - Filter certain jobs/queries with a WHERE clause

 Changing the BUCKET and DIMENSIONS can be more involved, this is why we propose multiple queries that you can use and get inspired from.

+Note: in this repository, we have chosen to have all slots statistics to be calculated by second.
+E.g. for the “average slot” statistic, we compute the number of slots used each second, and then we average on the chosen time scope.